kuric/leetcode-solutions/readme.md

 ```
 --algorithms         # contains solutions for algorithmic problems in LeetCode
   --3sum             # named after the question itself
-    --Solution.java  # actual code for the solution. the problem description and maybe even explanation
+    --3sum.js  # actual code for the solution. the problem description and maybe even explanation
                      #   for the solution are in the form of comments
 --shell              # solutions for shell related problems
 --databases          # solutions for database related problems